Old Borough Cup Preview, Tips, Runners & Trends

 Old Borough Cup Trainer Statistics

-There are multiple leading trainers in the Old Borough Cup over the last 20 renewals with Ian Williams, John Gosden, Iain Jardine and Heather Main having all won the race two times.
-Ian Williams winners have been with Reshoun (2018) and Time To Study (2019).
-John Gosden winners have been with Kansai Spirit (2010) and Nautilus (2014).
-Iain Jardine winners have been with Nakeeta (2015) and Sepal (2017).
+There are multiple leading trainers in the Old Borough Cup over the last 20 renewals, with Ian Williams, John Gosden, Iain Jardine, William Haggas, and Heather Main having all won the race two times.
+Ian Williams' winners have been with Reshoun (2018) and Time To Study (2019).
+John Gosden's winners have been with Kansai Spirit (2010) and Nautilus (2014).
+Iain Jardine's winners have been with Nakeeta (2015) and Sepal (2017).
+William Haggas' winners have been with Post Impressionist (2023) and The Reverend (2025).
 Heather Main winners have been with Island Brave (2021 & 2022).
-There are two trainers who have not had the best of times over the last 20 renewals in the Old Borough Cup, Tim Easterby has sent a total of 13 runners to the race without recording any wins whilst Richard Fahey has sent out 13 without a winner.
+Two trainers have not had the best of times over the last 20 renewals in the Old Borough Cup.
+Tim Easterby has sent a total of 12 runners to the race without recording any wins, whilst Richard Fahey has sent out 11 without a winner.

 Here are some of the top Old Borough Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):